Della Reese: Health challenges

 In September 1970, Reese was with her daughter playing in the swimming pool of her California home when she slipped and fell on a piece of tile.
 She subsequently fell through a plate glass window.
 Reese's daughter found a neighbor (who also happened to be a doctor) to help her contact paramedics.
 According to the Tucson Daily Citizen, Reese had "severe body lacerations" when she arrived at the UCLA Medical Center.
 The newspaper also reported that she underwent a three-hour surgery to repair the injury and remained in the hospital for nearly one month. "[Doctors said] I was gonna die so many times, I may not die at all".
 Ultimately, she received one thousand stitches and made a full recovery with the help of physical therapy.

-While singing "Little Boy Lost" on a taping of The Tonight Show in October 1979, Reese suffered a brain aneurysm According to Reese, she was taken to two Los Angeles hospitals, which assumed she had a drug "overdose" because she was "Black and an entertainer".
-Reese's son was a psychiatrist sent for her physician who "came immediately" to prove there were no drugs in Reese's system.
+While singing "Little Boy Lost" on a taping of The Tonight Show, being guest hosted by Richard Dawson, in October 1979, Reese suffered a brain aneurysm.
+According to Reese, she was taken to two Los Angeles hospitals, which assumed she had a drug "overdose" because she was "Black and an entertainer".
+Reese's son, a psychiatrist, sent for her physician who "came immediately" to prove there were no drugs in Reese's system.
 A test officially revealed the aneurysm and Reese was sent to a brain surgeon at a London, Ontario hospital.
 The surgeon ultimately performed a five-hour surgery on Reese before she lost vision in her left eye.
 She ultimately made a full recovery and credited her spiritual faith in helping her recover.